 One key benefit related to operational expenses is, CNA standardizing on the Sitecore experience platform enabled the organization to consolidate and reduce the number of technologies from four separate hardware production platforms-each with its own operating system and web server technologies-down to one virtual Sitecore server and one virtual production database server.
 This reduced the technologies and areas of expertise CNA had to maintain by more than 50%, which in turn slashed support costs in half.
 The enterprise solution also streamlined and strengthened information security.

 These back-end efficiencies transform the customer experience.
-Where before users could not search all three websites at once, now they can access all information through a consistent interface.
+Now, users can access all information through a consistent interface.
 It’s easy to initiate, renew, or review membership status; linked to the CRM, the process is automated and personalized.
 Members can log in to their profiles and see a personalized Call to Action on the main page.
 Links to their communities of practice-such as the network of nursing specialties-put them in touch with peers and relevant resources.
 They can add products such as certification exams to their shopping carts, and then pay for them online.
-Employers can purchase bulk certification applications for their staff.

 CNA is seeing increased membership renewals and a 30% rise in nurses becoming members while applying for their certifications—a dual action that gives nurses the advantage of cost discounts.
 Process improvements reduced calls and emails to the service center by 65%.
 CNA staff time—once spent processing memberships—now is free to support new programs such as professional development and accreditation.
 CNA plans to launch its own online professional development courses, discounted for members.
 Other milestones for the near future include preparing for LPNs/RPNs and RPNs to join; transforming Canadian Nurse magazine to an all-online format; and launching Sitecore EXM so business users can send out marketing materials though templates.
 This will streamline compliance with Canada’s anti-spam legislation (CASL), increase customer engagement with emails, and measure impacts.